MobKill3r2006/Reddit-Auto-Post/README.md

    * Install the requirements for the project
    ```
    $ pip install requirements.txt
+   If that doesn't work:
+   $ pip install --upgrade praw
    ```
-     * If that doesn't work try `pip install --upgrade praw`

 * Creating the required assets on Reddit